-Health Benefits Of Cumin Or Jeera
+Health Benefits of Cumin Seeds or Jeera

 Origin, Distribution And General Information

-Latin name : Cuminum cyminum
+Latin name: Cuminum cyminum

 I will be using these words interchangeably, but in essence, both are the same.

-Cumin plant is native to Egypt, the East Mediterranean and India and has been cultivated in Middle East and China since thousands of years.
-Cumin grows in climates having long and hot temperature of around 30 deg C (86 deg F).
+Cumin plant is native to Egypt, the East Mediterranean and India and has been cultivated in the Middle East and China since thousands of years.
+Cumin grows in climates having a long and hot temperature of around 30 deg C (86 deg F).

 The dried seeds of cumin plant, that is, cumin or jeera is used mainly as a spice in whole or ground form.
 Jeera is used in cuisines of many cultures, like Mexican, Spanish, North African, Middle Eastern and Asian.

-Cumin seeds resemble caraway seeds, since they belong to the same family, but their flavours are different, cumin being more pungent of the two.
+Cumin seeds resemble caraway seeds since they belong to the same family, but their flavours are different, cumin being more pungent of the two.

 Ayurvedic medicine uses cumin or jeera to treat various health disorders.